M. Angélica Thumala Olave

 B.A. in Sociology, Pontifical Catholic University of Chile

-My work explores how cultural resources are mobilised in the search for justification and self-worth.
+My work in cultural sociology explores how cultural resources are mobilised in the search for justification and self-worth.
 I am interested in the formation of narrative identities and morality.
-How individuals and groups draw upon (and also transform) cultural codes and frameworks to find justification and self-worth; how they produce meaningful accounts of their situation for themselves and others, and how these accounts are located within wider cultural structures.
-The overarching aim of this work has been to demonstrate the relative autonomy of culture vis-à-vis society, in particular the market.
+How individuals and groups draw upon (and also transform) cultural codes when constructing their life stories, how they produce meaningful accounts of their situation for themselves and others, and how these accounts are located within wider cultural structures.
 I have developed my ideas through several empirical areas that have a strong global dimension: religion, culture and society in Latin America, elites, consumption, and reading and writing practices.